 The train journey is all about meeting people on the Indian Pacific Train

 The Indian Pacific train journey is more about meeting people, creating connections and making new friends.
-On the first evening, I met Andy from the UK, travelling alone on a ten days trip around Australia, of which five spent on the train from Darwin to Adelaide and from Adelaide to Perth.
-We laugh as we discover to have the same passion for taking pictures of the food we eat.
+On the first evening, I met Andy from the UK, travelling alone on a ten-day trip around Australia, of which five spent on the train from Darwin to Adelaide and Adelaide to Perth.
+We laugh as we discover that we have the same passion for taking pictures of the food we eat.
 And not only on the train or when travelling.
 Every meal is a piece of art that deserves to be captured in a photo.

-My fellow travellers on the train were a mixed bunch of couples, families and solo travellers like myself.
+My fellow travellers on the train were a mix of couples, families, and solo travellers like myself.
 I met beautiful people with amazing stories to tell.
-I was pleased to sit at the restaurant table and have dinner with three men on the second evening.
+On the second evening, I was pleased to sit at the restaurant table and have dinner with three men.

 They introduced themselves, and Peter was overexcited to tell us his story.
 After riding his bike 4000 km from Perth to Sydney over six weeks, he was happy to be onboard the Indian Pacific Train, travelling back to his beloved Perth.
-After 20 years of preparations and workouts, he fulfilled a long-term dream to ride from Perth to Sydney by bike.
+After 20 years of preparations and workouts, he fulfilled a long-term dream to bike from Perth to Sydney.

 What an exhilarating story.
 I am delighted to have met some extraordinary people on the train with whom I hope to keep in touch and develop a more profound friendship.